Consultation about consumer protections in the event of a service outage or disruption

 Read the Notice of Consultation for more details.

-What we are learning
+What we learned

 - Interventions (comments we received online, by mail and by fax)